visheshgupta08071992/JavaPractise/src/main/java/UnderstandPriorityQueue/UnderstandingPriorityQueue.md

 PriorityQueue<Integer> pq = new PriorityQueue<>(); -------- Default declaration with priority given to smaller elements

 PriorityQueue<Integer> pq = new PriorityQueue<>(Collections.reverseOrder()); --------Priority given to Larger elements

+## Complexity
+Time Complexity of adding an element to Priority Queue in n(logn).Also removing an element form Priority Queue is also of n(logn) complexity

 ## Referance